 Yosemite Ship Saga – Blog Article by Dick Wibom, MM2/c

 The “A” division had to help out in a number of areas while we were at sea.
-The ice machine crew had to give a hand as needed in what were known as “fill in positions”.
-One day while we were at sea, there was a need for a “fill in” for a location known as “Shaft Alley”.
+The ice machine crew had to give a hand as needed in what were known as “fill-in positions”.
+One day while we were at sea, there was a need for a “fill-in” for a location known as “Shaft Alley”.
 I thought I’d volunteer for the job to get a new experience.
 If you ever had claustrophobia, you had better not work down in the alley.
-The location was accessed by a tube like ladder that was about three decks deep.
+The location was accessed by a tube-like ladder that was about three decks deep.
 Once down there, the big drive shaft from the turbine turned with a constant roar.
-There was just barley enough head room to move onto the catwalk to the shaft bearings.
+There was barely enough head room to move onto the catwalk to the shaft bearings.
 Your job was to monitor for excessive heat with your constant companion, a big oil can.
 What a job!
 Later while we were in Japan, we had an “old” fellow come aboard who was the last man off the Yorktown.
 He was stuck in the shaft alley and only escaped when the Destroyers torpedoed the carrier.

 Who Gave the Captain’s Dog a Haircut?

 One time, when we were at sea doing our usual routine, the orders sounded for quarters.
 We had been told that the Captain had a little dog that had the run of the ship in certain areas.
 To make a long story short, someone had taken the dog and given it a haircut.
 We were told we would have to stand at quarters on the deck till “Hell Freezes Over” unless the barber who gave the trim to the dog came forward.
 This was all a mystery to us.
 We also heard if this didn’t work, we might have to get our pea coats from their storage locker and wear them till the culprit surrendered.
 After several hours of monotony, we were dismissed.
 We never heard how the dog trimming story ended.